containerd/project/SECURITY.md

 vendor are not expected to join, but should request their vendor join.
 To join the mailing list, the individual or organization must be sponsored by either a containerd committer or security advisor as well as have a record of properly handling non-public security information.
-If a sponsor cannot be found, sponsorship may be requested at `security@containerd.io`.
 Sponsorship should not be requested via public channels since membership of the security announce list is not public.